NataliaStadnik/backend_dr_stadnik/README.md

-# Flowers Store Backend API
+# Backend API for Dr. Stadnik's website

-This is the backend service for the Flowers Store application, built using the [Nest](https://github.com/nestjs/nest) framework.
+This is the backend service for Dr. Stadnik's website, built using the [Nest](https://github.com/nestjs/nest) framework.
 It provides robust RESTful APIs to handle authentication and content management.

 ## Features & Modules